Jollywatt/typst-fletcher/docs/manual.typ

 ```))

 The specific mark kinds and parameters will likely change as this package is updated, so they not (yet) undocumented.
-However, if you want finer control, you are encouraged to use the functions `parse-arrow-shorthand()` and `interpret-mark()` to discover the parameters.
+However, if you want finer control, you are encouraged to use the functions `interpret-marks-arg()` and `interpret-mark()` to discover the parameters.

 === Hanging tail correction